Go to Top

 switch (chunk.status) {

-Upon completion of the initializeModelChunk call where Blob is processed and value is a Thenable with a then made by the attacker's arbitrary function, the line resolve(chunk.value) ends up executing an arbitrary JavaScript function.
+After the initializeModelChunk call, where the Blob is processed, value is a Thenable with the arbitrary function created by the attacker as then, so at the line resolve(chunk.value), an arbitrary Javascript function executes.
 (PRIMITIVE #3)

 Sum Everything, Next Resolves Everything

-At this point, it's necessary to revisit what the attacker gains in terms of Primitive information.
+At this point, it is necessary to revisit what information the attacker obtained with the Primitive.

 PRIMITIVE #1 => Chunk.prototype 대한 접근